0xPolygon/cosmos-sdk/x/gov/README.md

   all the proposals that have reached the end of their voting period are processed.
   To process a finished proposal, the application tallies the votes, computes the votes of each validator and checks if every validator in the validator set has voted.
-If the proposal is accepted, deposits are refunded.
+If the proposal is accepted/rejected, deposits are refunded.
 Finally, the proposal content `Handler` is executed.

 And the pseudocode for the `ProposalProcessingQueue`: